Adventurous photo trip to Ethiopia: in search of the Ethiopian wolf

 Day to day travel description

-This trip will start on January 29th, 2021 with a welcome at and transfer from Addis Abeba international airport.
+This trip is planned for January 2022, with a welcome at and transfer from Addis Abeba international airport.

 Booking and information

 This adventurous nature and photo tour to Ethiopia focuses primarily on wildlife, the landscapes and is a combination of rugged camping and occasional relaxation in luxury lodges.